gamaliel-ai/gamaliel-prompts/README.md

 ## Repository Structure

+Gamaliel prompts are customized and composed from various sources, all of which are provided in this open source repository:

-- `templates/` — [Jinja2](https://jinja.palletsprojects.com/en/stable/) prompt templates for all system interactions (Q&A, suggested questions, etc.)
+- `templates/` — [Jinja2](https://jinja.palletsprojects.com/en/stable/) prompt templates that are used to generate instructions (system prompts) and input (user prompts) for the the Gamaliel agents that power the system.
+See [templates/README.md](templates/README.md) for details.
-- `profiles/` — User profile YAMLs that shape the AI's tone, depth, and approach for different audiences
+- `profiles/` — User profile YAMLs that shape the AI's tone, depth, and approach for different audiences.
+See [profiles/README.md](profiles/README.md) for details.
-- `theologies/` — Theological guardrails (YAML) for denominational and doctrinal perspectives
+- `theologies/` — Theological guardrails (YAML) for denominational and doctrinal perspectives.
+See [theologies/README.md](theologies/README.md) for details.
+- `partners/` — Partner-specific configurations and customizations for organizations who want to customize gamaliel for their customers, congregation or users.
+See [partners/README.md](partners/README.md) for details.
+Any Christian organization can create a partner profile so long as it conforms with the Gamaliel theological [Guardrails](guardrails.md).
+For an example of a partner site on Gamaliel, see [groundwire.gamaliel.ai](https://groundwire.gamaliel.ai)

 ## What Makes Gamaliel Different?

 - **Completely Anonymous**: No login, no signup, no tracking—just open and ask.
 - **100% Bible-Based**: Every answer is rooted in Scripture, with clear theological boundaries.
 - **Tailored to You**: Profiles adapt responses to your spiritual background and needs.